JorgeCoronelG/club-lectura-app/src/README.md

 ## Adding Menu Items

-Our Menu is generated completely dynamic and is therefore very easy to customize and use, the simplest way is to simply inject the NavigationService and just override the `items` instance variable.
+Our Menu is generated completely dynamic and is therefore very easy to customize and use, the simplest way is to simply inject the MenuService and just override the `items` instance variable.
 Navigation Items have the `NavigationItem` type which you can use for autocompletion and type-safety.
 (Generally, all our components have typings available!)

 You can add 3 different types: **Subheading, Link, Dropdown**